 Do we have enough sugar? - I wonder if we have enough sugar.

-Indirect questions exercises with answers + PDF worksheets.
+Indirect questions exercises, grammar rules with examples and PDF worksheets.

 What did she want? - Do you know what she wanted?